 Sauté or rinse the rice – rice has lots of starch.
 When you sauté with oil, it basically coats each grain, allowing the rice to be cooked and get fluffy without sticking to the other grains.
 It’s a beautiful chemical reaction.
 Make sure not to leave it in the pan too long (you don’t want to burn the rice before you start cooking it!).
 When you rinse the rice, the same happens because you’re cleaning the starch off, but you must rinse it several times, and very well, to assure the starch is rinsed off fully.
 Also, after washing, the grain is very sensitive, so you must be careful when you put it in the pot so as to not break the grains.

-Use chicken stock or beef stock – To make rice more flavorful, add a stock instead of water.
+Use chicken stock, beef stock or vegetable stock – To make rice more flavorful, add a stock instead of water.
 Flavor your rice according to your meal instead of always merely having simple white rice.

 Add garlic, onion and salt – I always add these ingredients before I begin boiling the rice.
 I like to sauté the rice (see tip 6) with onion, garlic cloves and salt.
 I love the slightly more intense flavors I get from this practice.